Why Choose Mesa Verde

 Regional Occupation Program (ROP) - Provides Juniors and Seniors with an opportunity to explore, and receive credit for, a vast array of countywide programs that give a real world look at numerous job fields.
 Most ROP classes are taken off campus at other SJUSD schools.

 Career and Technical Education (CTE) - Mesa Verde is a proud provider of three CTE programs.
-In the Performing Arts (Dance and Theater), a student can take a 3-course journey within the profession of Dance or Theater.
-Students are challenged each day to practice, create, and explore the world of Dance or Theater.
+In the Performing Arts (Theater), a student can take a 3-course journey within the profession of Theater.
+Students are challenged each day to practice, create, and explore the world of Theater.
 Another course is the Public Safety Course, where students looking towards a career in Law Enforcement, Private Security and Investigation, Military Police, or Investigative Services can receive a solid overview and introduction in these fields.

 Spend Some Time With Us